Apply for a Dry Batteries Trading License in Dubai

 Corporate Tax: Zero on qualifying free zone income (subject to conditions)

-What the Dry Batteries Trading Licence Covers and Who It Suits
+What the Dry Batteries Trading License Covers and Who It Suits

-The Dry Batteries Trading Licence issued under Activity Code 4773.82 at Dubai South Business Hub Free Zone is a Trading Licence that authorises businesses to import, export, re-export, store, and distribute dry batteries on both a wholesale and retail basis.
-The licence is structured to accommodate a broad range of operational models, from high-volume wholesale distribution to smaller-scale specialist retail supply.
+The Dry Batteries Trading License issued under Activity Code 4773.82 at Dubai South Business Hub Free Zone is a Trading License that authorises businesses to import, export, re-export, store, and distribute dry batteries on both a wholesale and retail basis.
+The license is structured to accommodate a broad range of operational models, from high-volume wholesale distribution to smaller-scale specialist retail supply.

 One of the most commercially significant aspects of operating through Dubai South Business Hub Free Zone is that 100% foreign ownership is permitted.
 There is no requirement to partner with a UAE national sponsor or appoint a local agent, giving international investors full control over their business structure and profits.